Does your organization, institution, or business

 Community planning charrettes & group facilitation

 Abrah Jordan Dresdale, MALD, lives in rural and culturally vibrant Western Massachusetts.
 She is an educator, social permaculture designer, and culture shift consultant.
 After completing her Permaculture Design Certification in 2008 in Austin, TX, Abrah obtained a Master’s Degree in Sustainable Landscape Design and Planning at the Conway School in 2010.
 For her thesis project, she co-authored Feed Northampton, a groundbreaking project in municipal food systems planning.
-She Co-Director of Regenerate Change and is Principal of Feeding Landscapes, a design and food systems consulting business.
+Her entrepreneurship projects include Feeding Landscapes, a design and food systems consulting business, and Regenerate Change, a social permaculture education and consulting organization of which she is currently Director.

 Since 2011, Abrah has been Faculty for the Sustainable Food and Farming program at the University of Massachusetts-Amherst.
 She was the Founding Faculty and Program Coordinator of the Farm and Food Systems program at Greenfield Community College.
 She continues to teach Introduction to Food Systems through the community college at the Franklin County Jail to incarcerated students.
-She was a co-founder of SAGE (Sustainable Agriculture and Green Energy) Education Center, which has gained national recognition for Greenfield Community College along with the Farm and Food Systems Program.
+She was a co-founder of SAGE (Sustainable Agriculture and Green Energy) Education Center, which has gained national recognition for Greenfield Community College.
 Under her leadership and consultation, the college implemented a student-designed permaculture garden that grows food for the dining commons and campus food pantry.
 Abrah advised the student Permaculture Club and created one of the first accredited certificates with a track in Permaculture Landscape Design.

-Abrah develops curricula for and teaches courses in food systems, food justice, social permaculture, and permaculture design at University of Massachusetts-Amherst, Greenfield Community College, Omega Institute for Holistic Studies, and the Franklin County Jail.
-Past teaching engagements include: Wesleyan University, Vermont Wilderness School, Wild Earth Programs, Permaculture f.e.a.s.t., and the Green Life Program at San Quentin Prison.
+Abrah has taught at and developed courses and programs in food systems, food justice, social permaculture, and permaculture design for University of Massachusetts-Amherst, Greenfield Community College, Omega Institute for Holistic Studies, Franklin County Jail, Wesleyan University, Vermont Wilderness School, Wild Earth Programs, Permaculture f.e.a.s.t., and the Green Life Program at San Quentin Prison.